open-telemetry/opentelemetry-java-instrumentation/instrumentation/rocketmq/rocketmq-client/rocketmq-client-4.8/library/README.md

 </dependencies>
 ```

-For Gradle, add to your dependencies:
+For Gradle, add the following to your dependencies:

 ```groovy
 implementation("io.opentelemetry.instrumentation:opentelemetry-rocketmq-client-4.8:OPENTELEMETRY_VERSION")